2–3 minutes

 Here’s what the experts said:

-gingerGinger has a long history steeped in Eastern culture that has garnered attention in Western alternative medicine over the past thirty years as a homeopathic remedy to relieve nausea related to morning sickness and chemotherapy.
-Other reports cite it as an aid to reduce blood sugar, and for overall immune health.
-Due to its antioxidant content, research indicates ginger may protect against certain types of cancer, including pancreatic cancer.
+gingerGinger has garnered attention in Western holistic medicine as a homeopathic remedy to relieve nausea related to morning sickness and chemotherapy.
+Other reports cite it as an aid to reduce blood sugar. and for overall immune health.

-Post-workout tension is a natural biochemical reaction, and that post-workout burn is your body recovering from the exercise.
-Exercise+Nutrition+Rest=Muscle Growth.
-And I wanted to accelerate the recovery portion, naturally.
-So I used ginger and turmeric [as prescribed with pepper] in combination to see if it could slow the lactic acid buildup during workouts and alleviate post muscle soreness.
-After 14-days, I noticed a substantial improvement during my workout and decreased my recovery time from 2-days to one.
+Post-workout tension is a natural biochemical response to exercise, and I wanted to accelerate the recovery portion, naturally.
+To test the claim, I combined ginger and turmeric along with pepper [as prescribed] to see if it improved the workout and alleviated post-muscle soreness.
+After fourteen days, I noticed a substantial improvement during and after my workout, in addition to decreased recovery time.

 IMG_9039-1Turmeric & Ginger Shot: